atareen/mpathic/docs/source/install_issues.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `pymc <https://docs.pymc.io/>`_ requires a fortran compiler in order to work.
 During installation, MPAthic will
-look for existing fortran compilers on the users machine.
+look for existing fortran compilers on the user's machine.
 If none are present, the following error will be thrown:

 .. image:: _static/install_issues_1.png